 GENERALIST OUTPATIENT TRACK-the generalist track focuses on provision of outpatient psychological treatment in an integrated healthcare setting.
-During the first two quarters, fellows spend majority of their time (approximately two and one-half days per week, including didactics and supervision) in their required primary rotation.
-Trainees also dedicate two days to a supplemental rotation of their choice to experience different modes of treatment and patient populations in the healthcare setting.
-Trainees select one supplemental rotation per semester.
-As the fellow progresses into the second quarter, they will independently conduct clinical interviews, implement therapeutic interventions, administer assessments (doctoral), and enhance note-writing skills.
+During the first semester, trainees spend majority of their time (approximately one and one-half days per week, including didactics and supervision) in their required primary rotation.
+Trainees also dedicate one day to a supplemental rotation of their choice to experience different modes of treatment and patient populations in the healthcare setting.
+As the trainee progresses into the second semester, they will independently conduct clinical interviews, implement therapeutic interventions, administer assessments (doctoral), and enhance note-writing skills.